Love and communication: 11 expert tips for a better marriageWritten by Focus on the Family Canada

-On the school playground, you probably gave your sweetheart a paper heart with “I like u a LOT” painstakingly scribbled on it in your favourite crayon colour.
+On the school playground, you probably gave your sweetheart a paper heart with "I like u a LOT" painstakingly scribbled on it in your favourite crayon colour.
 Since then, you’ve come a long way in terms of communicating your love to your spouse.
 But even the best marriage can benefit from a little spark.
-This month, we chatted with relationship experts and life coaches for easy, practical tips on enhancing communication within a marriage, as well as special ways to express your love.
+We chatted with relationship experts and life coaches for easy, practical tips on enhancing communication within a marriage, as well as special ways to express your love.

 Enhance your communication